rgalanakis/robgforpps/_pages/q-and-a.md

 Third is safety from discrimination.
 This is more difficult as it's another case where the school system is going to reflect larger cultural trends.
-That said, the school system also informs these trends, and I've been heartened by some of the progress since when I was in school.
-This is another case where my role is to support folks who are experts in this space.
+That said, the school system also informs these trends, and I've been heartened the progress since when I was in school.
+Here again my role is to support experts and be a stalwart ally.

 {% include back-to-top.html anchor="toc" %}